THE EMPLOYEES’ PROVIDENT FUNDS AND MISCELLANEOUS PROVISIONS ACT, 1952

 Schemes

-The EPF Act encompasses three primary schemes and these are managed by the Employees' Provident Fund Organisation (EPFO), which operates under the Ministry of Labour and Employment
+The EPF encompasses three primary schemes and these are managed by the Employees' Provident Fund Organisation (EPFO), which operates under the Ministry of Labour and Employment

 These schemes collectively aim to provide comprehensive social security and financial stability to employees in applicable establishments.